novaxis-lang/novaxis/README.md

 ## License

-This project is licensed under the [BSD-3-Clause ](LICENSE), allowing you to use the language.
+This project is licensed under the [BSD-3-Clause](LICENSE), allowing you to use the language.

 ## Contact Us